ROCm/AMDMIGraphX/examples/onnxruntime/resnet50/README.md

 $ docker --device='/dev/kfd' --device='/dev/dri' <your docker settings and mounts> --group-add video -it migraphx
 ```

-The dockerfile will install the latest supported version of ROCm with all the depandacnies needed for MIGraphX
+The dockerfile will install the latest supported version of ROCm with all the dependencies needed for MIGraphX

 Once the docker file has been installed and you're inside the folder run